OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:linear}
 $$

 The linear model describes a process where the semivariogram increases indefinitely with distance, indicating a lack of spatial stationarity.
-This model is typically used to represent a spatial trend or drift.[^cressie]
+This model is typically used to represent a spatial trend or drift. {cite:p}`cressie_statistics`

 ---